-The Group determines that available-for-sale investments are impaired when there is a significant or prolonged decline in the fair value below its cost.
+The Bank determines that available-for-sale investments are impaired when there is a significant or prolonged decline in the fair value below its cost.
 The determination of what is significant or prolonged requires judgment.
-In making this judgment, the Group evaluates among other factors, the normal volatility in security price.
-In addition, impairment may be appropriate when there is evidence of deterioration in the financial health of the investee, industry and sector performance and changes in technology.
+In making this judgment, the Bank evaluates among other factors, the normal volatility in security price.
+In addition, impairment may be appropriate when there is evidence of deterioration in the financial health of the investee, industry and sector performance, changes in technology, and operational and financing cash flows.